jonghall/IBM_Cloud_Classic_API/VirtualServers/README.md

 ShowVirtualServerPowerState.py| Show power state for all Virtual Server in specified datacenter BuildServerListbyDC.py| Build CSV list from currently running servers in specified datacenter

-The *PowerOffVirtualServers.py* script can be used to systematically power off VSI's after an OS soft shutdown is completed and leaves the VSI permenently in the poweroff state in preparation for a SoftLayer maintenance window.
-The *PowerOnVirtualServers.py* script can be used to systematically power on VSI's after a SoftLayer maintenance window.

-Both scripts require a CSV file with the list of VSI's to be powered on or off and their order.
-The CSV filename can be passed as a paramenter using the follwing:
+Both scripts require a CSV input file with the list of VSI's to be powered on or off,  their order and any required wait time between servers.
+The CSV filename should be passed as a paramenter using the follwing format:
 ```
 python PowerOffVirtualServers --input=filename.csv
 ```

-To build CSV file automatically  use *BuildServerListbyDC.py*.
-Script will build a sequential list of servers with correct VSI ID numbers.
-CSV file can then be modified to change order of servers to be PowerOn and PowerOff.
-Wait times are set to 0 by default, but should be modified to suit your needs particularily for the PowerOn script.
+To build a CSV for a maintenance window automatically use the *BuildServerListbyDC.py* script.
+This script will build a sequential list of servers with correct VSI ID numbers.
+CSV file can then be modified to change order of servers to be included.
+Wait times between servers are set to 0 by default, but should be modified to suit your needs particularily for the *PowerOnVirtualServers.py* script.

 To filter by a specfic datacenter specify the *--datecenter=* parameter.
 ```
 python BuildServerListbyDC.py --datecenter=dal09 --output=serverlist.csv